Mid30s/Personal-Profile/README.md

 ## Usage

-To view this application,the following image shows the landing page of the application.
+To view this application,the following image shows the landing page of the application, or click on https://mid30s.github.io/Personal-Profile/

 ![Gary's Profile](./assets/images/profile-page.gif)